-No Digital Trim - There is no digital trim on FX channels, so it will be absent from the input routing view for these two channels.
+No Digital Trim - There is no digital trim on FX channels, so it will be absent from the input routing view on these channels.
 However, input routing may still be accessed in order to update channel and aux send assignments.

-No High-Pass Filter - There is no high-pass filter on FX channels, so it will be absent in the EQ view for these two channels.
+No High-Pass Filter - There is no high-pass filter on FX channels, so it will be absent in the EQ view on these channels.

 FX Button - There are no dynamics on FX channels, so the gain reduction meters are not shown.
-Instead, the gain reduction meters are replaced with an image of the currently selected reverb and delay effect type.
-Simply tapping the image will take you straight to that effect's controls.
+Instead, the gain reduction meters are replaced with the name of the effect.
+Tapping the effect name takes you to the controls for that effect.